Bit of String

 casually ignoring his impassioned rage.

-Sits upon his taming stool at the bars,
+Sits upon a taming stool at the bars,

 running through his repertoire for his guard.